 To keep the data up-to-date with Salesforce, the Opportunities Prepped Recipe can be scheduled to run right after the SFDC data sync occurs.
 Now that we have a new dataset containing all the relevant Opportunity data, we can work on preparing our finalized dataset which we will use for analytics.

 Part 2: Creating a Recipe to Manipulate the Dataset

 Here we will be implementing transformations to the dataset we created above.
-Following are examples of transformations that could be applied to the base dataset within Tableau CRM depending on the reporting requirements.
+Following are examples of transformations that could be applied to the base dataset within CRM Analytics depending on the reporting requirements.